Best microSD Alternatives for Samsung Galaxy S21 in 2023

 You won't miss the microSD card on the Galaxy S21 with these products

-UFS-based internal storage significantly outmatches microSD cards, and Samsung used this as the reasoning for ditching the slot on the Galaxy S21 series.
+UFS-based internal storage significantly outmatches microSD cards, and Samsung used this as the reason for ditching the slot on the Galaxy S21 series.
 But with the wide availability of external SSDs, there are plenty of options that deliver much better transfer rates while costing the same as traditional microSD cards.
 If you need to extend the storage of your Galaxy S21, my recommendation would be the Samsung T7 portable SSD.

 The T7 has a rugged design that holds up to daily wear and tear without any issues, and you get an insane 1050MB/s reads and writes — 10 times more than regular microSD cards.
 The external SSD works seamlessly with your Galaxy S21 and any other Android phone, for that matter, and you can also use it to back up data from your Windows or macOS machine.